alayek/backend-challenges/README.md

 * The barebones code file, without solution
 * The unit test file, testing the above

+**Future Deliverables** : Add a [Wiki article](https://github.com/FreeCodeCamp/wiki) for every challenge

 #### Development Plan

 Each language directory has individual sub-directory for challenges, such as [python/001-hello-world](https://github.com/alayek/backend-challenges/tree/staging/python/001_hello_world).
 This directory will contain two files, one `challenge.xx` containing barebones code, another `challenge.test.xx` containing unit test , where xx can be .py, .rb etc

 Each language should have two branches in the repo.
 Like for python, it will be `python-challenges` & `python-solutions`.
 The solutions branch will contain **FULL** solution to those barebones `challenge.xx` file, such that we can unit test them locally.
 The tests will _pass_ in python-solutions branch but _fail_ in python-challenges branch.
-Therefore, maintaining this structure we can easily and parallely develop the challenges which will be delivered to the UI team for implementation.
+Therefore, maintaining this structure, we can easily and parallely develop the challenges which will be delivered to the UI team for implementation.

 ### License